-Companion diocese relationship pair Canadian dioceses and other dioceses in the Anglican Communion to
+Companion diocese relationships pair Canadian dioceses and other dioceses in the Anglican Communion to:

 - Encourage and pray for one another

 - Learn and share each other’s joys and concerns

 - Participate in face-to-face, spiritual, and material exchanges.

 Covenanted diocesan companionships are good examples of how prayer, people, visits, material resources, and funds enable and sustain relationships over time for local mission with Anglicans in other countries.
 Global Relations assists dioceses seeking to begin or strengthen companion relationships by suggesting potential global contacts, and offering worship and covenant resources.
 Global Relations can also assist with information and opportunities for learning about intercultural faith experiences, leading parish mission and pilgrimage groups, and how best to send funds abroad.